The full list

 + singles

 This singer-songwriter from Trieste is notable for the high quality of the arrangements on all his albums.
-His first LP, Il mare, contains some good instrumental parts with flute and keyboards, though it can hardly be described as a progressive work.
+His first LP, Il mare, contains some good instrumental parts with flute and keyboards, is his most interesting for progressive fans.

 Discography: